Fire and rescue services

 Areas at risk for violent crime, assault and robbery include:

 Express kidnappings happen.
 These are where criminals force you to withdraw funds from ATMs.
-This can happen at petrol stations and shopping centres.
+This can occur at petrol stations and shopping centres.

 If you're attacked or robbed, don't resist.
 If criminals have guns or weapons, they may injure or kill you.